emellybmuniz/emellybmuniz/README.md

 # 🚀 Hello World!
 ## I'm Emelly Beatriz — FrontEnd Developer & UX/UI Enthusiast 👩‍💻✨

-Software Developer in training, passionate about building intuitive and accessible user interfaces.
-I transform complex ideas into elegant digital experiences, one line of code at a time.
+As a Software Developer with a keen eye for design, I focus on transforming complex ideas into elegant and user-centric digital solutions.
+My focus is on writing clean, scalable code to build intuitive and accessible interfaces that deliver exceptional user experiences.

 ## 💻 Tech Stack